Farama-Foundation/ViZDoom/doc/Types.md

 #### Defined variables
-- **KILLCOUNT**.    - Counts the number of monsters killed during the current episode.
+- **KILLCOUNT**     - Counts the number of monsters killed during the current episode.
 Killing other players/bots do not count towards this.
-- **ITEMCOUNT**.    - Counts the number of picked up items during the current episode.
+- **ITEMCOUNT**     - Counts the number of picked up items during the current episode.
-- **SECRETCOUNT**.  - Counts the number of secret location/objects discovered during the current episode.
+- **SECRETCOUNT**   - Counts the number of secret location/objects discovered during the current episode.
-- **FRAGCOUNT**     - Useful only in multiplayer Counts the number of players/bots killed, minus the number of committed suicides.
+- **FRAGCOUNT**     - Useful only in multiplayer mode.
+Counts the number of players/bots killed, minus the number of committed suicides.
-- **DEATHCOUNT**.   - Counts the number of players deaths.
+- **DEATHCOUNT**    - Counts the number of players deaths.
 - **HEALTH**        - Can be higher then 100!
 - **ARMOR**         - Can be higher then 100!
 - **DEAD**          - True if the player is dead.